shannu-afk/noonle-readme/README.md

 # 👤 Credits

-Created by Kodali Shanmukh Chowdary as a real-time communication project with MERN + WebRTC + Socket.IO integration.
+Created by  Shanmukh  as a real-time communication project with MERN + WebRTC + Socket.IO integration.

 # Note: Kindly check the spam mail for OTP to sign up.